UEFA Nations League: Trophy

 The UEFA Nations League trophy was unveiled during the phase draw in Lausanne, Switzerland.
 The trophy represents all 55 UEFA National associations and is made of sterling silver.
 The trophy weighs 7.5 kg and is 71 cm tall.

 Anthem

 The official anthem of the UEFA Nations League was recorded with the Netherlands Radio Philharmonic Orchestra and Choir, singing in Latin.
 It is a mix of classical and electronic music, and is played when the players are entering the field of play, in television sequences and for ceremonial purposes.
 The composers are Giorgio Tuinfort and Franck van der Heijden.

 Seasons

-Each season of the UEFA Nations League is typically played from September to November of an even-numbered year (league phase), and June of the following odd-numbered year (Nations League Finals of League A), meaning a UEFA Nations League champion is crowned every two years.
-An exception will be made in the 2022–23 season when the league phase will be played in June and September 2022, due to the 2022 FIFA World Cup played in Qatar at the end of the year.
+Each season of the UEFA Nations League is played in a typical UEFA competition season format: the league phase (or "group stage") in the first half of the season from September to November, and the knockout phase in the second half of the season in March (League A quarter-finals and promotion/relegation play-offs), and June (semifinals and finals of League A) respectively, meaning a UEFA Nations League champion is crowned every two years.
+An exception was made in the 2022–23 season when the league phase was played in June and September 2022, due to the 2022 FIFA World Cup played in Qatar at the end of the year.